UEFA Euro 1988: Group matches

 The first group pitted two pre-tournament favourites West Germany and Italy together, along with Spain and Denmark.
 The West German team had won the 1980 European Championship and were the runners-up in each of the last two World Cups in 1982 and 1986, although in 1984 they failed to qualify from their group.
-With such results and additionally as the host they were commonly considered the main favourite of the tournament.
+With such results and additionally as the host they were largely considered the main favourite to win.

-The Italians had not played at Euro 1984, though they had finished fourth in the 1980 tournament, for which they were the hosts; they had also won the 1982 World Cup, albeit followed by a middling performance in 1986.
+The Italians had not played at Euro 1984, though they had finished fourth in the 1980 tournament, which they had hosted.
+Italy had also won the FIFA 1982 World Cup, albeit followed by a middling performance in 1986.
 Spain and Denmark contested the second semi-final of the 1984 edition, in which Spain prevailed on penalty-kicks, but then lost the final to hosts, France (who failed to qualify in 1988).
-Both Spain and Denmark played in the 1986 World Cup, and met there again, in a Round of 16 match of the knockout stage which Spain won 5–1.
+Both Spain and Denmark played in the 1986 World Cup, and met there again, in a Round of 16 match of the knockout stage in which Spain won 5–1.

-The Germans and Italians played out the opening game.
+West Germany and Italy played the opening game.
 This game was tightly contested.
 Roberto Mancini capitalised on a defensive error on the left-hand side of the German goal and the striker squeezed in a shot from a tight angle low to the left corner.
 Just three minutes later, Italy's goalkeeper, Walter Zenga was penalised for taking more than four steps with the ball and Andreas Brehme scored the resulting free-kick from the edge of the penalty area with a low shot to the right corner.
 Both teams settled for a 1–1 draw.

 Spain defeated Denmark again, this time 3–2.
 Míchel opened the scoring after five minutes with a shot to the left corner from inside the penalty area and Michael Laudrup equalised 20 minutes later with a left foot shot from the edge of the penalty area to the left corner.
 Spain dominated the next hour and Emilio Butragueño scored with a low shot through the goalkeepers legs and then Rafael Gordillo putting the Spanish 3–1 to the good with a free-kick which deceived the goalkeeper.
 A late surge saw Flemming Povlsen reduce the scoreline with a header in off the left post, but was not enough for the Danes, who now needed to win both their remaining games to be certain of a place in the semi-finals.

-In the remaining games the West Germans swept aside the Danes and Spanish.
+In the remaining games, West Germany defeated Denmark and Spain.
 Jürgen Klinsmann and Olaf Thon scored to dispatch the former 2–0 while two goals from Rudi Völler were enough to beat Spain 2–0.
-The second goal was particularly notable.
-Lothar Matthäus ran 40 yards into the Spanish penalty box before back-heeling the ball for the oncoming Völler, following up his run, to strike the ball with the outside of his foot and into the corner of the goal.